Color Coded

 Using Natural Note Scales

 Once you learn to play the 12 notes that are color-coded on your instrument, you can start practicing four (4) simple but powerful musical scales.
-Using only the naturals, AKA the “solids”, plays the two (2) scales shown here on this page, and using only the sharps and flats or the “stripes” plays the two (2) remaining scales on the next.
+Using only the naturals, AKA the “solids”, plays the two (2) scales shown here, and using only the sharps and flats or the “stripes” plays the two (2) remaining scales, shown further down.
 Let’s play with the seven (7) “solids” only.
 The first set of scales contains seven (7) notes each.
 They are stacked in 2nds, as alternating Wholetones (W) and Halftones (H), with the first Root Note (R1) of each scale repeating at the top an octave up (8) to complete the scale and serving as the traditional spring-board to playing the scale back down again in reverse.
 Notes are listed with their numerical scale degrees or intervals (1-8).
 Sometimes these are flat or sharp (like with the three flat intervals in the A minor Scale), giving any scale its musical flavor and mood.
-When you play the natural notes as a C Major “happy scale”, you are playing in the Musical Key of C: (C Major); when you play an A minor “sad scale”, it’s in the key of a: (A minor).
+When you play the natural notes as a C Major “happy scale” (Ionian Mode), you are playing in the Musical Key of C: (C Major); when you play an A minor “sad scale” (Aolian Mode), it’s in the key of a: (A minor).

 Practice playing the eight (8) notes of each scale in an ascending and descending order, using all of your fingers like a crawling spider.
 When you play single notes one after another or two (2) notes together (an interval) in an artistic way, it is called Melody.
 A melody is a group of notes that are played in a specific rhythmic order to convey some type of musical expression.
 As long as you play only chords with solid-colored notes, and if someone else plays a melody at the same time using only solid-colored notes (both instruments in tune with one another), you will sound harmonious together.

-Now You Can Play All Seven (7) Modes
+Now You Can Play The Seven (7) Modes

 Using Only The Solid Colored Natural notes in music